#include <text_output.h>void verror(int priority, char *name, char *fmt, ...);

 error message itself with each argument concatenated with a single space

 between arguments.
-The Tcl (not C) implementation of verror
+The Tcl (not C) implementation of verror currently

 has a limit of 8192 bytes of error message per call.